Alvinn8/praeter/docs/praeter-gui/slots.md

 ## Custom Slots
-You can create custom slots to customize which items are allowed in the slot, and when the slot can be changed.
+You can create custom slots to customize which items are allowed in the slot, when the slot can be changed, and to call a method when the slot is changed.

 The following is a slot where the player can only insert diamonds.
 ```java